Nstamour-art/XogotDocs/Documentation.docc/Getting Started.md

 ## 4. Known Issues in This Preview Release

-As Xogot is currently in its preview release, there are a few known issues that you should be aware of:
+As Xogot is currently in its preview release, there are a few known issues that you should be aware of.
+Check our <doc:Preview-1> document for a list of known limitations in this release.

-- **Limited Plugins**: Certain Godot plugins may not yet be compatible with Xogot due to platform-specific constraints.
-- **Keyboard Shortcuts**: Many keyboard shortcuts available in Godot on the desktop are not currently surfaced in Xogot.
-- **TBD**: Other P1 issues go here

 We are actively working to resolve these issues and appreciate your patience and feedback.